 Year 11 Post 16 options – preparing for the future

-During the morning students visited an in-house ‘careers fair’ where there were opportunities to discuss progression routes and career aims with representatives from over 25 organisations including leisure and travel industries, retail and charity sectors, armed forces, financial, STEM-related and agriculture sectors, universities, colleges and apprenticeship providers.
+During the morning students visited an in-house ‘careers fair’ where there were opportunities to discuss progression routes and career aims with representatives from over 25 organisations including leisure and travel industries, armed forces, digital and creative, financial, STEM-related and agriculture sectors, universities, colleges and apprenticeship providers.

-We were also very pleased to welcome back some of our alumni who are now working in a range of exciting career sectors including the BBC.
+We were also very pleased to welcome back some of our alumni who are now working in a range of exciting career sectors.

-A presentation was provided about the National Citizen Programme, a fantastic opportunity for students to develop their skills and work in their local community, a STEM Ambassador gave an insight into his route into engineering, the National Apprenticeship Service delivered a superb presentation on the different levels of apprenticeships and there was a workshop on the innovative careers programme KUDOS.
+A presentation was provided about the National Citizen Programme, a fantastic opportunity for students to develop their skills and work in their local community, the National Apprenticeship Service delivered a superb presentation on the different levels of apprenticeships and there was a workshop on the innovative careers programme KUDOS.
 The Head of Sixth Form also talked about remaining in a Sixth Form and will be providing taster sessions early in the New Year.

-Mrs Linda Taylor, Careers & Events Manager at the school said: “We would like to thank all the organisations who arranged activities and gave up their time to provide a good range of impartial and up-to-date information, advice and guidance.
-Our aim is to ensure that students can make informed decisions about the progression route that is right for them and highlight some excellent opportunities for developing skills that will help them develop into well-rounded citizens.
+Mrs Taylor, Careers Lead at the school said: “We would like to thank all the organisations who arranged activities and gave up their time to provide a good range of impartial and up-to-date information, advice and guidance.
+Our aim is to ensure that students can make informed decisions about the progression route that is right for them and highlight some excellent opportunities for developing skills that will help students develop into well-rounded citizens.

 We also provided an overview of all the options, plus opportunities to speak with colleges and other external organisations at our post 16 parents’ information evening, which took place the same day and would like to thank our parents and carers for their continued support”